DJDanl/cpp-docs.pt-br/docs/c-runtime-library/reference/beginthread-beginthreadex.md

     repeat = 0;    // _endthread implied
 }

-// Bounce - Thread to create and and control a colored letter that moves
+// Bounce - Thread to create and control a colored letter that moves
 // around on the screen.
 //
 // Params: parg - the value to create the character from